bitfireAT/webdav-push/abstract.md

-This document specifies a protocol to notify WebDAV clients over push notifications when contents of a collection are changed on the WebDAV server.
+This document specifies a protocol to notify WebDAV clients when the content or properties of a resource or its members are changed on the WebDAV server.

-The protocol is primarily specified to be used with Web Push (RFC 8030), but can be used with other transports as well.
+Currently, the only specified transport for these push notifications is Web Push (RFC 8030).
+However, the protocol could be used with other transports as well.